codingr47/usb-interface/README.md

 we assume that you have npm installed.

-The first step is to install ts-node, better globally:
+The first step is to install ts-node, mocha, and better globally:
 ````
-npm install -g ts-node
+npm install -g ts-node mocha
 ````
 The next step is to cd to project's root and install the project's dependencies